-Lessebo paper mill is located in a densely forested area by Lake Läen in the interior of the Småland region.
+Lessebo Paper owns the Lessebo paper mill, which is located in a densely forested area near Lake Läen in the Småland region.
 The area is characterised by small-scale agricultural heritage and historical manufacturing industry, in which the forest and the iron-rich lakes were used to produce iron for 2000 years.
-When it was founded in the 17th century, The mill was originally an ironworks, before turning to hand-making paper as its primary product a few decades later.
-Today, Lessebo Paper makes some of the world’s most environmentally friendly papers.
+When it was founded in the 17th century, Lessebo Bruk was originally an ironworks, before switching to making paper by hand a few decades later.
+This handmade paper became its primary product.
+Today, Lessebo Bruk makes some of the world’s most eco-friendly papers.